-The annual reports, brochures, directories, periodicals, and timetables date from 1929 to 1991 and cover all of the geographic areas serviced by Pan Am.
-These materials document both Pan Am’s internal operations and its engagement with the public, providing a depth and breadth of information regarding the airline’s history and culture, its organizational evolution, personnel, air routes, and airport operations, as well as tourism and public relations.
+The annual reports, brochures, directories, periodicals, and timetables date from 1929 to1991, which is almost the entire lifetime of the company, and they cover all of the geographic areas serviced by Pan Am, providing evidence of its international reach.
+These materials document both Pan Am’s internal operations and its engagement with the public, providing a depth and breadth of information regarding the history and culture of Pan Am, its organizational evolution, personnel, air routes, and airport operations, as well as tourism and public relations.

 The Pan Am Printed Materials series has been digitized thanks to a grant from the National Historical Publications & Records Commission (NHPRC).

 Additional materials from the Pan American World Airways collection are available for research upon request at the University of Miami Libraries Special Collections.
-Access the finding aid for the Pan Am Records.
+Click here to access the finding aid for the Pan Am Records.